yayahjb/neartree/NearTree/README_NearTree.txt

      The following functions (BelongsToPoints, SeparateByRadius, FindInSphere, FindOutSphere, and FindInAnnulus) all return a container (ContainerType) that can be any standard library container (such as std::vector< T >) or CNearTree.

-In each case option arguments allow a parallel vector of indices to be returned for each container, giving the indices of the returned objects within the original NearTree.
+     If the input is a container of points t1:  The NearTree is examined.
+For each point input in the input container a new container of the same type is output in the vector of containers that will be returned.
+If N points are input, then N containers will be output.
+The points of the neartree will be examined.
+Copies of the neartree points are put into the output container (in the output vector) that corresponds to the input point that it is nearest to.
+If a point in the NearTree is equidistant to more than one point in t1, then it is assigned to the first point in the container at that distance

+     If the input is two points t1 and t2, then the corresponding Neartee point are place into containers group1 and group2, and, if group1_ordinals and group2_ordinals are provided the ordinals of into those vectors.
+     The ordinals can be used as indices into the CNearTree itself.

+     template<typename ContainerType>
+     std::vector<ContainerType> BelongsToPoints ( const ContainerType& t1 ) const;

      template<typename ContainerType>
      void BelongsToPoints ( const T& t1, const T& t2,
          ContainerType& group1, ContainerType& group2 );